huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 All things are difficult before they are easy.

-Breaks aren’t a special treat.
-They’re an absolute necessity.
+Breaks aren't a special treat.
+They're an absolute necessity.

 Daily dose of sweat, sunlight and silence will solve 99% of your problems.